corespring/anvil/README.md

 * AWS_SECRET
 * S3_BUCKET

-There seem to be some issues getting the server to work correctly - the 'tweaks' branch has the fixes for this so far.
+On top of this you'll need to export `ANVIL_HOST` to point to this server.

 ### Running